cdktf/cdktf-provider-cloudflare/docs/waitingRoom.go.md

 2. `random`: Random queue where customers gain access randomly, regardless of arrival time.
 3. `passthrough`: Users will pass directly through the waiting room and into the origin website.
 As a result, any configured limits will not be respected while this is enabled.
 This method can be used as an alternative to disabling a waiting room (with `suspended`) so that analytics are still reported.
 This can be used if you wish to allow all traffic normally, but want to restrict traffic during a waiting room event, or vice versa.
 4. `reject`: Users will be immediately rejected from the waiting room.
 As a result, no users will reach the origin website while this is enabled.
 This can be used if you wish to reject all traffic while performing maintenance, block traffic during a specified period of time (an event), or block traffic while events are not occurring.
 Consider a waiting room used for vaccine distribution that only allows traffic during sign-up events, and otherwise blocks all traffic.
 For this case, the waiting room uses `reject`, and its events override this with `fifo`, `random`, or `passthrough`.
 When this queueing method is enabled and neither `queueAll` is enabled nor an event is prequeueing, the waiting room page **will not refresh automatically**.
+   Available values: "fifo", "random", "passthrough", "reject".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/waiting_room#queueing_method WaitingRoom#queueing_method}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/waiting_room#queueing_method WaitingRoom#queueing_method}

 ---